kwasniew/hyperbook/README.md

 Your effect signature is a port to the external world.
 The actual effect definition invoked by the framework is an adapter.

-In terms of testability functional core allows for simple output-based unit testing.
-Invoke a function.
-Assert on the output.
-No mocks required.
+In terms of testability functional core allows for simple output-based unit testing:
+* invoke a function
+* assert on the output
+* skip the mocks

 ## Testing simple actions